ialbert/genescape-central/README.md

 # Genescape

-The `genescape` suite is a collection of tools used to visualize the results of functional genome analysis.
-Various new tools may be implemented in the future.
+The `genescape` is a tool for visualizing gene functions.

 * `tree` draws informative Gene Ontology (GO) subgraphs
 * `annotate` annotates a list of genes with GO functions